tomshaw/activator/README.md

 ## Font Installation

-`activator` is a command line font installation tool used with [Fontastic](https://github.com/tomshaw/fontastic) Electron Font Manager.
+> The following commands must be used with elevated or administrative privileges.

 ### Installing Fonts